Oral Health

 Canker sore symptoms include:

-• Painful sore on tongue, gums, inside lips, palette, or inside the cheeks
+• Painful sore on tongue, gums, inside lips, palate, or inside the cheeks

 • Uncomfortable sensation prior to the appearance of the sores